Save the Date: Saturday October 25!

 Champagne Brunch at the Tustin Ranch Golf Club from 11 a.m. to 2 p.m.
 Please check back for details.

-A Class Action Exhibit Coming Soon to San Francisco!
+Visit A Class Action Exhibit in San Francisco!

 MOTAL Receives National Award

 In the fall, board member Dyan Venters represented MOTAL at the award ceremony held by the American Association for State and Local History (AASLH) in Birmingham, Alabama.
 MOTAL was selected as a national winner of the 2013 Award of Merit for its A Class Action exhibit.

 The Leadership in History Award is the nation′s most prestigious competition award for recognition and achievement in state and local history.
 Dyan accepted the award on behalf of the many individuals who came together to plan, create, and support the initial 2,000-square-foot exhibit.
 Learn more about the award.

 (from left) Lynne Ireland (AASLH chair), Dyan Venters (MOTAL board member), Terry Davis (AASLH president and CEO)

 Photo credit: AASLH, 2013.
 Photographer: Stacy Jones Photography.